ItsKris1/social-network/audit_checklist.md

 [x] Were you asked for a title, a description, a day/time and at least two options (going, not going)?

 Using the same browsers and the same users, after both of them becoming part of the same group, create an event with one of them.
-[ ] Is the other user able to see the event and vote in which option he wants?
+[x] Is the other user able to see the event and vote in which option he wants?
-*Can see the event, but cant vote*
-*OPTIONAL: notification about new event could include hyperlink to event*

 # Chat
 Try and open two browsers (ex: Chrome and Firefox), log in with different users in each one.
 Then with one of the users try to send a private message to the other user.